Program and Camp Interns

 - Be willing to work with a diverse population of clients and show flexibility with assigned tasks.

-- Work approximately 22 days per month, hours vary, but average 40 per week Thursday-Monday.
+- Hours will vary, but average 30 per week Thursday-Monday.

 - Duties and learning opportunities may include: observing; conducting half day adult/family weekend tours for visitors in the National Parks; assisting CFI Naturalist Guides in teaching school environmental education programs for elementary through high school aged groups; assisting the Field Manager with special projects in an office setting; doing routine warehouse and gear maintenance/repair; helping with trip logistics like food shopping/packing and shuttle driving.